YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

   * [Poverty] 406MK6; 128SKC; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 - Desc: Washington 2: The Blackening.
->Take Washington, upgrade her barrage to AP and slightly raise its procrate, get rid of the useless synergy and replace it with an actually good set of self-buffs, and voilà - you have Alabama, a steamroller of a mob fleet flagship.
+>Meant to take centre place in mob fleets, owing to her strong set of self-buffs that ramp over the course of multiple engagements and a minor but nice backline protection past the fifth fight, Alabama is both strong and reliable.
 While she can work on boss fleets, so long as she gets some kills before it spawns and nobody else wants the flag slot, she's better off playing to her strengths.
+Also, a W13 tip - her barrage is AP, focused and linear.
+This means it can be expected to take on those pesky Command Craft and blow them up reliably, all you have to do is place her in the top position.

 ![BB](/Images-for-the-Guide/ArizonaChibi.png "USS Arizona") - **[USS Arizona](https://azurlane.koumakan.jp/Arizona)**
 * Roles: